abongiox/hoecs/README.md

- Compilation of this Fortran module requires a standard fortran compiler and the BLAS and LAPACK libraries (see Mafefile).
+ Compilation of this Fortran module requires a standard fortran compiler and the BLAS and LAPACK libraries (see Makefile).
 The executable resulting from the compilation works like a standard linux command, accepting several arguments.
 Type "./hoecs.x -h" to see the list of possible arguments.
 To become familiar with the operations this